-Chelsea Street Playground - This Redfern playground is small but full of community spirit, recently re-designed with help from kids at the local primary school.
+Chelsea Street Playground - This Redfern playground is small but full of community spirit and was re-designed with help from kids at the local primary school.

 Cook and Phillip Park Playground - Finally something for older children!
 In the city’s centre is this fenced park, suitable for kids 5 years and up.

 Eddie Ward Park Playground - There are 2 playgrounds here with the fenced one for toddlers located away from the road.
 The older kids park, though unfenced, has a skate bowl!

 Bieler Reserve Playground - This gem in Randwick is fully enclosed, not too big and not too small.
 It has kiddie-friendly equipment ideal for younger tots, and its giant climbing spider’s web will definitely appeal to the older kids.
 It's only a short walk to local cafes and shops for a much-needed coffee fix.

 Bondi Beach Playground - How could you go past those views or that location?
 Bondi Beach Playground has an awesome shaded sandpit and is most suitable for children aged 0-4 years.
 Read more about it here.

 Queens Park Playground - Located on Darley Road, this playground is nestled among endless green parklands.
 It has rubber flooring on the ground and loads of equipment including swings, a shaded sandpit and a sit-on sand digger.
 Read more about it here.